atre/it-for-kids/docs/README.md

 - #### Introduce myself, tell them how I'm powerful and cool

 - #### About the course `early development state` and possible issues
-  - Sessions can be quite unpersistent
+  - Sessions can be quite non-regular
   - Material structure can change on the go (*not sure that's bad actually*)

 - #### About importance of visiting `Basic IT with parents` module